 Microphone Requirement and Recommendations

-A hand-held dynamic or condenser microphone (which utilizes an XLR cable) is an essential piece of gear for you as a contemporary vocalist.
+A hand-held, dynamic microphone that utilizes an XLR cable is an essential piece of gear for you as a contemporary vocalist.
 In today’s music world, you need to know your mic, how you sound with it, and how to set it up, both with the audio interface required by Berklee and with sound systems for live performances in class and on stage.

 Therefore, the Voice Department requires all voice principals, including entering students, Five-Week and Vocal Summit summer program participants, to provide their own hand-held microphone and XLR cables.
 Be sure to bring your mic and cable to classes, workshops, and open mic sessions; repeated failure to do so could affect your grade and will limit your participation in performance events.